 0776 838 6922

-One of our aims is to raise the status of families (including children and young people) so they are treated with respect and as key stakeholders in statutory review processes.
+Through our work we help raise the status of families (including children and young people) so they are treated with respect and as key stakeholders in statutory review processes.

-AAFDA’s peer support and expert service is available to any families across England and Wales.
-The service aims to listen to families, to inform and, guide them; to advocate for them and enable families to address the myriad of practical and emotional issues they face including meaningful engagement with statutory review processes whilst dealing with grief.
-The families will receive tailored support from a dedicated case-worker and we have four legal firms offering assistance either via legal aid or pro bono (free).
+AAFDA’s free peer support and expert advocacy service is available across England and Wales.
+We listen to loved ones who have been bereaved by domestic homicide, or suicide/unexplained death following domestic abuse.
+We guide and advocate for them and enable them to address the myriad of practical and emotional issues they face.
+This can include meaningful engagement with statutory review processes whilst dealing with their grief.

 The family (or friend) will receive tailored support from a dedicated advocate and we are also able to access the services of lawyers.

 Our peer support service offers an opportunity for those bereaved to meet others who have experienced a similar loss.
 We hold weekly on-line peer support meetings and annual weekend retreats.

 Families and friends can access our free service for advocacy or peer support or both.